umairahmed111/raspberrypi-network-threat-detection/PROJECT_LOG.md

 - Defined strict constraints: context must never override the state machine and may only influence thresholds, cooldowns, suspicion weight, and logging.
 - Created a clear integration plan where context exists as a separate layer producing numeric influence rather than decisions.
 - Identified that Phase 3’s purpose is confidence modulation, not classification or enforcement.
 Accepted protocol blindness as intentional and documented context-related weaknesses and attacker evasion tradeoffs.
 - In Phase 3, we are focusing on one word that is 'Context'.
-But what exactly is the Context is?
+But what exactly the Context is?
-- Context are the information we are need to learn a pattern and based on that influence thresholds, cooldowns, suspicion weight, and logging (It does not override the state or give decisions).
+- Context are the information we are needed to learn a pattern and based on that influence thresholds, cooldowns, suspicion weight, and logging (It does not override the state or give decisions).

 **The One-Sentence Compression of Phase 3(Just to remember):**
 - Phase 3 is about adding context that adjusts confidence without ever taking control.